Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 ### **5.2 ZkCertificateRegistryReplica (Replica)**

 - **Implementation:** This contract will implement the IReadableZkCertRegistry interface to ensure compatibility for ZK verifiers.
 It will also implement the permissioned updateState function.
+- **State Update Logic:** The updateState function receives oldestValidMerkleRoot instead of an index.
+It maps this root to the appropriate merkleRootValidIndex.
+If the root doesn't exist (due to dropped messages), it adds the root to recover the state and then sets the merkleRootValidIndex accordingly.
+- **Dropped Message Recovery:** When a message containing a oldestValidMerkleRoot that doesn't exist in the replica is received, the replica adds this root to its merkleRoots array to recover the missing state, ensuring that subsequent valid roots can still be verified.
 - **Guardian Registry Address:** The replica stores the address of the source chain's GuardianRegistry for informational purposes.
 However, it cannot make direct cross-chain calls to it.
 Any guardian metadata from the source chain required for verification on the destination chain must be either included in the ZK proof itself or replicated via a similar cross-chain mechanism.

 ### **5.3 RegistryStateSender (Sender)**

 - **State Fetching:** When relayState() is called, the contract will read the latest merkleRootValidIndex and currentQueuePointer from the source registry.
 It will also determine which new Merkle roots have been added since the last update and fetch them using getMerkleRoots(uint256 \_startIndex).
+- **Oldest Valid Merkle Root:** Instead of sending the merkleRootValidIndex directly, the contract fetches the actual Merkle root at position `merkleRootValidIndex - 1` from the source registry's merkleRoots array.
+This root represents the boundary from which all subsequent roots are considered valid.
-- **Message Encoding:** The state update (new roots, valid index, queue pointer) will be ABI-encoded into a bytes payload for the message body.
+- **Message Encoding:** The state update (new roots, oldestValidMerkleRoot, queue pointer) will be ABI-encoded into a bytes payload for the message body.
 - **Fee Handling:** The relayState() function is payable.
 The fee required by Hyperlane will be passed as msg.value by the Cross-chain Replicator service.
 The contract will use mailbox.quoteDispatch() to calculate the required fee and ensure the provided value is sufficient before calling mailbox.dispatch().

 ### **5.4 RegistryStateReceiver (Receiver)**

 - **Authentication:** The handle function will contain strict checks to ensure messages are only processed if they come from the Hyperlane Mailbox (onlyMailbox modifier), the configured origin domain, and the designated RegistryStateSender contract address.
-- **Message Decoding:** Upon successful authentication, the function will abi.decode() the \_messageBody to extract the state update.
+- **Message Decoding:** Upon successful authentication, the function will abi.decode() the \_messageBody to extract the state update, which includes the oldestValidMerkleRoot instead of an index.
 - **State Update:** It will then call replicaRegistry.updateState() with the decoded data to apply the changes.
+The replica will handle mapping the oldestValidMerkleRoot to the appropriate merkleRootValidIndex, including recovery from dropped messages.

 ### **5.5 Cross-chain Replicator (Off-chain Service)**